rudimeier/mprime/gwnum/readme.txt

 		nmake /f compile
 	to build the 32-bit libraries and
 		nmake /f compil64
+	to build the 64-bit libraries and
+		make -f makemw64
-	to build the 64-bit libraries.
+	to build the MinGW-w64 64-bit libraries.

 Linux:
 	The assembly code object files have already been converted to ELF format using